vcavallo/ansible-common/README.md

 You'll end up with a server that has `admin` and `deploy` users, some sane apt packages, nginx installed and a `www-data` directory ready to go. ...Then you'll have to do all the other hard stuff like install ruby/rails and all your dependencies and all the nginx configs XD.
 At least until they're added to this repo.

+## Install additional roles

+`roles.yml` holds other roles that this repo relies on. install them with `ansible-galaxy install --roles-path ./roles -r roles.yml` (may need sudo, depending on your roles path, if you choose not to use the `--roles-path` flag from this command).

+### Additional roles instructions

+- `geerlingguy.ruby` - set appropriate variables in `vars/ruby-install.yml` for ruby version desired.

 ## Gotchas